Daniel Martínez (politician): Industry Minister

 From March 3, 2008 until August 31, 2009, he served as Uruguayan Minister of Industry, Energy and Mining in the government of President Tabaré Vázquez.
 He succeeded Jorge Lepra in that post.

 Intendant of Montevideo

 In the 2015 elections he was elected as Intendant of Montevideo.
 In April 2019 he resigned as Intendant of Montevideo to run for the Presidency and was succeeded by Christian Di Candia.

 Presidential candidate

 Martínez was the presidential candidate of the Broad Front for the 2019 national elections.
 After a very close runoff election against National Party candidate Luis Lacalle Pou, Martinez was defeated by just over 37,000 votes, and withdrew after absentee ballots were counted.
 He chose Graciela Villar as his running mate.
 On November 28, 2019, Martínez conceded defeat.

+Personal life

+He is married to Laura Motta, an English teacher, with whom he has three daughters and seven grandchildren.